carpentries/lesson-example/setup.md

 1.  **[Ruby](https://www.ruby-lang.org/en/downloads/)**.

-    **Linux/macOS**: Ruby is usually included with Linux and macOS.
-However, to reliably render lessons the way GitHub does, we have to use the same version of Ruby as GitHub.
+    **Linux/macOS**: Ruby is usually included with Linux and macOS --- this is usually sufficient to preview your changes locally.

+    If you aren't able to preview reliably with your default Ruby installation, you can use the same version of Ruby as GitHub.
 Currently, GitHub uses Ruby 2.5.3.
 In order to install Ruby 2.5.3 on Linux and macOS, we recommend using [rbenv](https://github.com/rbenv/rbenv):